mapcomponents/mapcomponents/README.md

 ## Increase Version and Publish

-<mark>Make sure not to forget this flag:</mark> `--skip-publish`
+Make sure not to forget this flag: `--skip-publish`

 ```sh
   npx nx release --skip-publish
 ```

-<mark>Make sure to replace "This was a version bump only, there were no code changes." with the relevant changes in the </mark> `CHANGELOG.md`.
+Make sure to replace "This was a version bump only, there were no code changes." with the relevant changes in the  `CHANGELOG.md`.